Two articles on PainSci cite Ernst 2011: 1. The Chiropractic Controversies 2. Does Spinal Manipulation Work?

-To promote an independent and critical evaluation of 11 randomised clinical trials (RCTs) of chiropractic funded by the National Centre for Complementary and Alternative Medicine (NCCAM).
+To promote an independent and critical evaluation of 11 randomised clinical trials (RCTs) of chiropractic funded by the National Centre for Complementary and Alternative Medicine (NCCIH).
 Electronic searches were conducted to identify all relevant RCTs.
 Key data were extracted and the risk of bias of each study was determined.
 Ten RCTs were included, mostly related to chiropractic spinal manipulation for musculoskeletal problems.
 Their quality was frequently questionable.
 Several RCTs failed to report adverse effects and the majority was not described in sufficient detail to allow replication.
-The criticism repeatedly aimed at NCCAM seems justified, as far as their RCTs of chiropractic is concerned.
+The criticism repeatedly aimed at NCCIH seems justified, as far as their RCTs of chiropractic is concerned.
 It seems questionable whether such research is worthwhile.

 This page is part of the PainScience BIBLIOGRAPHY, which contains plain language summaries of thousands of scientific papers & others sources.
 It’s like a highly specialized blog.
 A few highlights: